vega/vega-lite/CONTRIBUTING.md

 ### Deployment

-(For team members only) `npm run deploy` will publish latest code to npm and bower and also update github pages, which contains our webpage and documentation.
+(For team members only) `npm run deploy` will publish latest code to NPM and Bower and also update github pages, which contains our webpage and documentation.
 If you want to update only github pages, use `npm run deploy:gh`.

 To use any of these two commands, you will need to [install jq](https://stedolan.github.io/jq/download/)